jamesqo/bash-style-guide/README.md

     scriptpath=$(cd "$scriptdir" && pwd -P)
     ```

     This prevents problems in some code editors which don't have overly sophisticated Bash support.
-(This also works for inputs with spaces.)
+(This also works for inputs with spaces, by the way.)